sebastianchristopher/Java8OCANotes/README.md

 	System.out.print("two");
 ```
 * output is "two" - despite the formatting, it is interpretted as a single statement if block so the second statement runs regardless
+* what constitutes a single statement is confusing - it can be a block of several lines, an entire if-elseif-else statement - see [single statements](#single-statements)
 ### if else
 * again, braces optional for single statments
 ```java